nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_01-INTRO.md

 >
 > "Exactly!" says Bobby.

 To help Bobby with that, we know we're going to need to represent animals in his petting zoo with our Python code.
-Each animal will have properties such as name, species, and year it was added to the zoo.
+Each animal will have properties such as name, breed, and year it was added to the zoo.

 Here's how you would define a template for how each animal will be represented in the application.